iampeterbanjo/iampeterbanjo.com-data/data/packages/data/raw/mortal-kombat-x/README.md

 ### Strings

-- Normals are 1 key input
+- Normals have one hit level
-- Combos are more than 1 input
+- Combos have more than 1 hit level
+- Specials can be meter burned
 - Moves with "+" between them must be pressed simultaneously
 - Startup frame data for Combos is for the last input.
 The first Normal in the Combo is the startup of the Combo